 Tuesday, March 29

 The Silvery Glade Fern does the best in partial sun to full shade and in soils with high ph levels.
-The Glade Fern grows at its maximum potential when it has soil rich in decaying matter and can be grown in an area which is protected from the wind.
+The Glade Fern grows at its maximum potential when it has a soil rich in decaying matter and can be grown in an area which is protected from the wind.

 The Silvery Glade Fern is found mainly in the Illinois area and is normally limited to the wooded valleys, ravines which are above streams or slopes.
-This terrestrial fern is generally found in slopes from the glacier till or underlying bedrock.
+This terrestrial fern is found in slopes from the glacier till or underlying bedrock.

-The Glade Fern is generally known for its stout and thick look that it has and how it stands out among the others because of its massive size.
+The Glade Fern is known for its stout and thick look that it has and how it stands out among the others because of its massive size.
 Ferns are a great plant to have around in areas that get a lot of shade and have rich ph levels in the soil.
 A fern is a great way to get green foliage all year long without a lot of work or maintenance.

 The Glade Fern is unique because it is almost white when young and then as it gets older it turns into a yellowish-green color to a silvery green thus, giving its name as Silvery Glade Fern.
 The Glade Fern can be found at TN Nursery, where you can get great products at wholesale prices.